kubernetes/kops/docs/cli/kops_create_keypair_ca.md

       --cert string   Path to CA certificate
   -h, --help          help for ca
       --key string    Path to CA private key
+      --primary       Make the CA used to issue certificates
 ```

 ### Options inherited from parent commands